|Elliott Sound Products||Balanced I/O (Part 3)|

 Figure 4 - Optimised Balanced Output Driver Circuit

-You should recognise the circuit based around U1A - it's the standard single opamp balanced input circuit.
+You should recognise the circuit based around U1A - it's the standard single opamp balanced input circuit (but it is drawn differently).
 The circuit has a gain of two, so the input voltage is divided by two at the non-inverting opamp input, ensuring that the output signal is the same amplitude (and phase) as the input signal.
 You can use the complete balanced circuitry for both opamps if you wish.
 Then both are identical, but one is driven via the +ve input and the other via the -ve input.
 However that provides no benefit, and only increases noise and component count.

 Figure 5 - CMRR Of Output Voltage